Set Contribution Functions for Quantitative Bipolar Argumentation and their Principles: Introduction

-However, existing contribution functions cover the quantification of the contribution of a \emph{single} argument to a topic, which means in the above scenarios, they leave some questions unanswered. \begin{itemize} \item In Scenario 1, one typically wants to find the most impactful contribution that a marginal change of any of several contributors can achieve, to then adjust the initial strength of this most impactful contributor accordingly. \item In Scenario 2, one may as well be interested in the effect the presence of several contributors has on a topic. \item In Scenario 3, one may want to group several contributors, for example all arguments that have been advanced by a specific agent, such that they are evaluated jointly. \end{itemize} To address these issues, this paper introduces and analyzes \emph{set contribution functions} that can quantify the contribution of a set of arguments to a topic (Section~\ref{sec:sctrb-functions}).
+However, existing contribution functions cover the quantification of the contribution of a \emph{single} argument to a topic, which means in the above scenarios, they leave some questions unanswered. \begin{itemize} \item In Scenario 1, one typically wants to find the most impactful contribution that a marginal change of any of several contributors can achieve, to then adjust the initial strength of this most impactful contributor accordingly. \item In Scenario 2, one may as well be interested in the effect the presence of several contributors has on a topic. \item In Scenario 3, one may want to group several contributors, for example all arguments that have been advanced by a specific agent, and treat each such group as a single player when assessing how contributions to a topic's final strength are distributed, allowing quantification of the group's overall impact relative to others. \end{itemize} To address these issues, this paper introduces and analyzes \emph{set contribution functions} that can quantify the contribution of a set of arguments to a topic (Section~\ref{sec:sctrb-functions}).
 Our new functions generalize (single argument) contribution functions, in that the latter are covered by a special case (set contributor with cardinality of one) of the former (Section~\ref{sec:generalization}).
 With this, we address Scenario 1 by introducing an abstract \emph{gradient} set contribution function $\sctrbgempty$ that aggregates several single-argument gradient contributions; from this, we then instantiate a function $\sctrbgmempty$ that determines the maximal gradient and thus most effective positive change.
-We address Scenarios 2 by introducing the \emph{removal-based} set contribution function $\sctrbrempty$ that determines the delta between a topic's initial strength with and without the set contributor.
+We address Scenario 2 by introducing the \emph{removal-based} set contribution function $\sctrbrempty$ that determines the difference between a topic's initial strength with and without the set contributor.
 A second variant---the \emph{intrinsic} removal-based set contribution function $\sctrbriempty$---controls for indirect effects on the set contributors.
-Finally, a Shapley-value based set contribution function $\sctrbsempty$, which can be further generalized to determine contributions across an arbitrary \emph{partition} of the set of arguments, address Scenario 3.
+Finally, a Shapley-value based set contribution function $\sctrbsempty$, which can be further generalized to determine contributions across an arbitrary \emph{partition} of the set of arguments, addresses Scenario 3.
 To clarify the impact of this generalization, let us provide an illustrative example. \begin{example} Consider the QBAG displayed in Subfigure~\ref{fig:proof-remove-consistency}, with topic argument $\arga$ and contributing arguments $\argd$ and $\argf$.
 When assessed individually (using QE semantics $\fs$), both $\argd$ and $\argf$ have a negative removal-based ($\sctrbrempty$) effect on the final strength of $\arga$.
 However, when the two are considered together as a \emph{set contributor} $\{\argd, \argf\}$, their joint contribution to $\arga$ becomes positive.
 This sign inconsistency is illustrated in Subfigure~\ref{fig:sign-map}, and shows that set contributions can exhibit effects that would be difficult to measure using single-argument contributions alone.
 In other words, while single-argument contribution functions allow us to understand how each argument individually affects the topic, only set contribution functions can reveal how combinations of arguments interact in a way that fundamentally alters their overall impact. \end{example}